 - Prime Minister Employment Generation Programme (PMEGP)

-PMEGP scheme aims to create employment opportunities for the MSMEs in the country.
-This MSME scheme is being managed by Khadi and Village Industries Commission (KVIC) at the national level and being implented by State KVIC Directorates, State Khadi and Village Industries Boards (KVIBs), District Industries Centres (DICs) and banks at the state and districts level
+PMEGP scheme aims to generate employment opportunities in both rural and urban areas for the MSMEs through setting up of new self-employment projects in the country.
+This MSME scheme is being managed by Khadi and Village Industries Commission (KVIC) at the national level and being implemented by State KVIC Directorates, State Khadi and Village Industries Boards (KVIBs), District Industries Centres (DICs) and banks at the state and districts level

 - Credit Guarantee Trust Fund for Micro & Small Enterprises (CGTMSE)

 Ministry of MSME and SIDBI has jointly established the Credit Guarantee Fund Trust for Micro and Small Enterprises (CGTMSE) to implement Credit Guarantee Scheme for MSEs.
-The corpus of CGTMSE is contributed by GoI and SIDBI.
+The corpus of CGTMSE is contributed by the Government of India and SIDBI.

 Scheme 2: Development of Khadi, Village and Coir Industries